A SAD REALITY:

 Testimony:

 During a meeting, one or two guests can share their testimony.
-Either in the traditional way (alone in front of the audience) or in the form of a talk show: sitting in an armchair, an interviewer and the interviewee.
+Either in the traditional way (alone in front of the audience) or in the form of a talk show: the interviewer and the interviewee each sitting on a chair.

 Guests of all ages and from all walks of life can talk about how God has changed their lives.